bragebr/FYSSTK4155/README.md

 ## Project 2
 Implementation of a feed forward neural network (FFNN) from scratch with backpropagation.
 Under Examples the code is used for both regression and binary classification.
 ## Project 3
+Implementation of Keras DNN and xgboost to predict thermal conductivity in inorganic materials.
+Implementation of regressor tuners are central to this project.
 #### load_datasets.py
 Library: contains call to return scaled, normalized and train-test splitted data sets.
 #### build_neuralnetwork.py